Languages given by Finite Automata over the Unary Alphabet: Details of Technical Concepts and Methods

-Without further constraints, the automaton is called a {\em nondeterministic finite automaton} (NFA).
-An NFA accepts a word iff it has an accepting run for this word.
-An NFA which has, for each word in the language $L$ accepted by it, exactly one accepting run and for each word outside $L$ no accepting run is called an {\em unambiguous finite automaton} (UFA).
-An NFA which has exactly one start state and for which $\delta(q,a)$ has cardinality exactly one, for all $q \in Q$ and $a \in \Sigma$, is called a {\em deterministic finite automaton} (DFA).
-Note that every DFA has for each word exactly one run and this run is accepting iff the word is in the given language $L$.
-A language which can be recognised by a finite automaton is called {\em regular}.
-All types of finite automata mentioned above can recognise all regular languages, however, there are trade-offs in the size, the smallest DFA might be exponentially larger than the smallest NFA or UFA.
+Without postulating further constraints, the automaton is called an \emph{nondeterministic finite automaton} (NFA).
+An NFA which has, for each word in its language $L$, exactly one accepting run is called an \emph{unambiguous finite automaton} (UFA).
+An NFA which has exactly one start state and for which $\delta(q,a)$ has cardinality exactly one, for all $q \in Q$ and $a \in \Sigma$, is called a \emph{deterministic finite automaton} (DFA).
+Note that every DFA has, for each word, exactly one run and this run is accepting iff the word is in the given language $L$.
+Note that by the above definitions, every DFA is a UFA and every UFA is an NFA.

-A finite automaton over the unary alphabet might just be a directed graph and there is no need to put the redundant labels onto the edges of the graph, as the label is always the same symbol.
-However, the states have to be labelled with accepting and start where needed.
-The following picture provides an example of such a finite automaton.